 - Experience with scripting languages (Lua, Python)

 - Good debugging skills

 - 2+ years programming experience

-- Experience on the last or current consoles (Playstation, Xbox)
+- Experience on the current generation of consoles (PS4, Xbox One)

 - Experience with NoesisGUI

 - Experience with other UI development tools such as like QT

 - Experience with design patterns (MVC/MVVM)